La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 Walk a few minutes further south from South Casa Beach to Wipeout Beach.
 From here to Hospitals, passing Whale View Point is one of our favorite tide pooling spots.

-If you’re a photography buff, Hospitals is where these little round and curved pools reveal themselves (they are incredibly popular on Instagram and Pinterest) during low tides.
+If you’re a photography buff, Hospitals is where these little, round, curved pools reveal themselves (they are incredibly popular on Instagram and Pinterest) during low tides.

 Here, you’ll find mostly rocky bluffs with little pockets of sand.
 Over time, we’ve spotted crabs, limpets, sea anemones, fish, sea slugs, urchins, and more.
 Stay for the sunset.